Streaming Max-Cut in General Metrics: Introduction

 \paragraph{Sliding-Window Algorithms.}

 Our first result is a $(1 + \epsilon)$-approximation to the metric \maxcut value using poly-logarithmic space in sliding-window streams.

 \begin{theorem}[Informal; see \Cref{thm:sliding_window}] There is sliding-window algorithm for metric \maxcut that estimates the optimal value for each window within $(1 + \epsilon)$ factor with constant probability under the distance oracle model, using space $\poly(\epsilon^{-1}\log(w \Delta))$ where $\Delta$ is the aspect ratio of the metric space and $w$ is the window size. \end{theorem} The above result is based on a new algorithm for metric \maxcut in the insertion-only streams with polylogarithmic space (see \Cref{thm:insertion}).
-As mentioned, prior streaming bounds for metric \maxcut were known only in Euclidean spaces, and the state-of-the-art~\cite{DBLP:conf/stoc/ChenJK23,MW25} was a $(1 + \epsilon)$-approximation using space $\poly(\epsilon^{-1} d \log \Lambda)$ for points coming from $[\Lambda]^d$ ($\Lambda \in \mathbb{N}$ and $[\Lambda] := \{1, \ldots, \Lambda\}$).
+As mentioned, prior streaming bounds for metric \maxcut were known only in Euclidean spaces, and the state-of-the-art~\cite{DBLP:conf/stoc/ChenJK23,MenandW26} was a $(1 + \epsilon)$-approximation using space $\poly(\epsilon^{-1} d \log \Delta)$ for points coming from $[\Delta]^d$ ($\Delta \in \mathbb{N}$ and $[\Delta] := \{1, \ldots, \Delta\}$).
 Furthermore, it is unknown if this Euclidean bound holds for sliding window\footnote{While the result of~\cite{DBLP:conf/stoc/ChenJK23} works for dynamic streams, their setting is not comparable to our sliding-window streams as the deletions must be explicitly given in their dynamic streaming setting whereas the sliding-window deletes an element implicitly. }.
 Our result nearly matches this competitive trade-off, works for sliding window, and works for general metrics which does not rely on any specific structure of Euclidean spaces\footnote{Our result readily applies to Euclidean case with an additional $O(d)$ factor in space complexity, since the trivial distance oracle that returns the $\ell_2$ distance between two points in $\mathbb{R}^d$ only uses $O(d)$ space. }.

 \paragraph{Lower Bound for Dynamic Streams.} Our second result is a lower bound for dynamic streams, and it shows that no algorithm using small space can achieve even $\poly(n)$-approximation in general metric spaces.
 Here, the input of a dynamic stream consists of both insertions and deletions of point (IDs), and the algorithm needs to report the (estimate of the) \maxcut value at the end of the stream, with respect to the inserted points that are not yet deleted.
+The distance oracle model is the same as in \Cref{def:model}, where the algorithm must provide the IDs of the point pair for querying the distance.